seedlinglabs/learning-assist/learning-assist/backend/DEEPSEEK_INTEGRATION.md

 ### Response Format
 Returns the same Gemini-compatible format as other providers.

+### Force DeepSeek Mode
+**Current Configuration: DeepSeek Chat is forced for ALL requests**

+The Lambda function is configured to override any model selection and always use `deepseek-chat`:
+- All requests (regardless of model parameter) will use DeepSeek Chat
+- Logs will show: "Model override: requested 'X' but forcing 'deepseek-chat'"
+- This ensures consistent model usage across all API calls

 ## Supported Endpoints
 All existing endpoints work with DeepSeek:
 - `generate-content`